Compasses

 behaves like a giant bar magnet with one pole up in the Arctic (near the north pole) and another pole down in Antarctica (near the

 south pole).
-The needle in your compass is pointing north because
+Now if the needle in your compass is pointing north, that means it's being

 Earth's magnetic field is actually quite weak compared to the "macho" forces like